Enforce user password rules

 - User password requires non-alphanumeric characters: Passwords must include non-alphanumeric characters.

 - Send email when a user's password is about the expire: Before a user's password expires, they will receive an email message.
+To use this feature, you must Configure SMTP settings for email notifications.

 Use another identity provider for sign-on